William Bowes

 Background

-William B. Bowes came to Edinburgh from Boston, Massachusetts.
-As of 2024 he has completed his dissertation (for the PhD in New Testament and Christian Origins).
-His research interests include reception and source use in antiquity, with a specific focus on the interaction between the Gospel of Mark and the Gospel of John.
-His dissertation project focused on viewing Gospel relationships alongside other ancient Jewish analogues and their source reuse practices.
-William has published widely, with peer-reviewed articles in major journals such as Early Christianity, Pneuma, and Bibliotheca Sacra.
+William Bowes successfully defended his dissertation (for the PhD in New Testament and Christian Origins) in 2025.
+His research interests include reception and source use in antiquity, with a specific focus on the interaction between early Christian Gospels.
+His dissertation project focused on viewing Gospel writing alongside other ancient Jewish analogues and their source reuse practices.
+William has published widely, with peer-reviewed articles in major journals such as Early Christianity and Bibliotheca Sacra.

 Responsibilities & affiliations